Omar-Farouk123/ATC_01020404288/README.md

 - Both FE and BE have their own README files for setup and usage instructions.

 ---

 This file provides a high-level overview for new developers and maintainers.

+### 🔗 More Information

+If you'd like to see how this project looks in action without cloning or running the code, I'll be posting a walkthrough and visuals on my [LinkedIn profile](https://www.linkedin.com/in/your-username).
+Feel free to connect or follow for updates!